quantum-tinkerer/MeanFi/docs/source/tutorial/hubbard_1d.md

 ### Non-interacting Hamiltonian

-First, lets get the basic imports out of the way.
+First, let's get the basic imports out of the way.

 ```{code-cell} ipython3
 import numpy as np
 import matplotlib.pyplot as plt
 import pymf
 ```
-Now lets translate the non-interacting Hamiltonian $\hat{H_0}$ defined above into a basic input format for the package: a **tight-binding dictionary**.
+Now let us translate the non-interacting Hamiltonian $\hat{H_0}$ defined above into the basic input format for the package: a **tight-binding dictionary**.
 The tight-binding dictionary is a python dictionary where the keys are tuples of integers representing the hopping vectors and the values are the hopping matrices.
-For example, a key `(0,)` represents the onsite term and a key `(1,)` represents the hopping a single unit cell to the right.
+For example, a key `(0,)` represents the onsite term in one dimension and a key `(1,)` represents the hopping a single unit cell to the right.
+In two dimensions a key `(0,0)` would represent the onsite term and `(1,0)` would represent hopping to the right in the direction of the first reciprocal lattice vector.
-In the case of our 1D Hubbard model, non-interacting Hamiltonian is:
+In the case of our 1D Hubbard model, we only have an onsite term and hopping a single unit cell to the left and right.
+Thus our non-interacting Hamiltonian  becomes:

 ```{code-cell} ipython3
 hopp = np.kron(np.array([[0, 1], [0, 0]]), np.eye(2))